 Be aware that collars executed in the listed options market may incur significant transaction costs since they involve multi-leg option strategies.
-When selling covered calls, you should be mindful that using certain in-the-money calls may trigger a taxable sale or affect qualified dividend income.

 OPTIONS CONSIDERATIONS

 While one or more hedging alternatives may be appropriate to help decrease the risk associated with a concentrated position, it is important to remember that options themselves incur risk and are not suitable for all investors.